1. What is Access AfterSchool?

-No. We are an independent non-profit.
+No. We are an independent nonprofit organization.
 We work closely with the schools where our programs are offered, but we are not financially affiliated with the School District.
 We do receive an in-kind donation from school districts in the form of the use of school facilities and janitorial services.

-3. Do students have to go to public school in order to take SecondShift classes?
+3. Do students have to go to public school in order to take Access’ SecondShift classes?

 No. Any student may participate in our programs as long as they meet the age/grade level criteria.
-Parents may register online or by completing the registration forms and mailing to PO Box 819, Carbondale, CO 81623.
+Parents may register online or by completing the registration forms and mailing to Access AfterSchool, P.O.
+Box 819, Carbondale, CO 81623.
 Alternatively, registration forms and payment can be returned to the administrative office of the school where your child expects to attend SecondShift classes.

 4. What does it cost to take a SecondShift class?

 The cost is usually $20 per class, although some classes, such as Cooking, may have slightly higher fees to cover supplies and materials.
 If your child signs up for 2 separate classes, for example Painting on Mondays and Kickboxing on Wednesdays, the fee would be $20 per class, for a total of $40 for the SecondShift session.

 5. What does the $20 per class pay for?

 The $20 goes toward paying teachers and covering program costs such as materials (wood for carpentry, material for sewing, etc.) The fee also covers the students’ snack before each class.
 The $20 fee covers just a small portion of Access’ total costs to produce the class.
 The remainder of our program expenses are covered by grants and charitable donations to our organization.

 Yes.
 Simply indicate on the registration form that the child needs a scholarship to participate and we will contact you to gather the required information to extend financial help.